 Currency is strong and stable

-Compare to other countries, Singapore currency is very stable.
-Singapore has a healthy and strong foreign reserve compare to a lot of countries.
+Compare to other countries, Singapore's currency is very stable.
+Singapore has a healthy and strong foreign reserve compared to a lot of countries.

-Not only that Singapore foreign reserve is strong, but the national reserve is also healthy as well, the national reserve is to prepare for any crisis that will happen.
+Not only that Singapore's foreign reserve strong, but the national reserve is also healthy as well, the national reserve is prepared for any crisis that will happen.